polimediaupv/paella-opencast/matterhorn-modules/README.md

-Paella Plaffer 3.0 for Matterhorn
+Paella Player 3.1 for Matterhorn
 =================================

-This is the Paella Player 3.0 for Matterhorn.
+This is the Paella Player 3.1 for Matterhorn.

 Paella Player Matterhorn bundle